Zeko enjoys writing about gift ideas and creative ways to celebrate holidays and special occasions.

 Edible Christmas Trees

 The best holiday appetizers are those you can prepare in a few easy steps.
 And when it comes to that, it doesn’t get much easier than these edible trees.
-They are perfect for big parties, because you can literally make a forest of them in no time.
-You could even get the kids helping you with them.
+They are perfect for big parties because you can literally make a forest of them in no time.
+You could even get the kids to help you with them.

 Cream Cheese Tree

 Cheese trays are a staple at any Christmas party, and creating an eye-catching platter can be surprisingly simple.
-All you need to do to get the party started is diagonally slice block of cream cheese and put the two triangles back together in a tree shape.
-Decorate it with a bell-pepper star, celery tree trunk and some pepper jelly.
+All you need to do to get the party started is diagonally slice a block of cream cheese and put the two triangles back together in a tree shape.
+Decorate it with a bell-pepper star, a celery tree trunk, and some pepper jelly.
 That’s it!

 Pine Cone Cheese Ball